 Joseph B. Stulberg

-Professor Joseph B. Stulberg, the Michael E. Moritz Chair in Alternative Dispute Resolution, teaches courses primarily in the area of alternative dispute resolution, including Legal Negotiation and the Multiparty Practicum.
+Joseph B. Stulberg is a Professor Emeritus at The Ohio State University Moritz College of Law and currently serves as interim Co-Director of the Divided Community Project..
+Professor Stulberg, an Emeritus Michael E. Moritz Chair in Alternative Dispute Resolution, teaches courses primarily in the area of alternative dispute resolution, including Legal Negotiation and the Multiparty Practicum.
 He earned his J.D. from New York University School of Law and his Ph.D. in moral philosophy from the University of Rochester.
 He is the 2019 recipient of both the American Bar Association’s Award for Outstanding Scholarly Work (Section of Dispute Resolution) and the Association of Conflict Resolution’s Mary Parker Follett Award for significant contributions to the field.

 A former vice president of the American Arbitration Association in charge of its Community Dispute Services program, Professor Stulberg has been active in the ADR field as a practitioner, scholar, and teacher since 1973.